-It was approved by the U.S. Food and Drug Administration in August 2018 under an accelerated approval program for medications that fill an unmet medical need and that have shown likely clinical benefits to patients but require further studies to verify their potential.
-The therapy was also granted priority review and orphan drug designation.
+The U.S. Food and Drug Administration (FDA) approved the treatment in August 2018 under an accelerated approval program for medications that fill an unmet medical need and show likely clinical benefits, but require further studies to verify their potential.

-Fabry disease patients require lifelong treatments to manage the complications the condition causes in multiple organs.
-Enzyme replacement therapy with recombinant human alpha-gal A or gene-activated alpha-gal A is the current standard of care for Fabry disease.
+Fabry patients require lifelong treatments to manage the complications of their disease.
+Enzyme replacement therapy (ERT) with recombinant human alpha-gal A or gene-activated alpha-gal A is the current standard of care for these patients.

 Galafold is what scientists call a chaperone therapy, and is the first of this class of medications.
-It is designed to restore alpha-gal A activity in patients with what are known as amenable mutations.
-So far, 269 GLA mutations have been identified as amenable.
-The medicine does not work in patients with other types of mutations.
+It is designed to restore alpha-gal A activity in patients with certain types of mutations.
+So far, researchers have identified 269 GLA mutations as amenable to Galafold’s use.
+The medicine does not work in patients with other types of GLA mutations.

-Galafold attaches to certain unstable and dysfunctional forms of alpha-gal A, stabilizing the enzyme and partially restoring its activity.
-This allows the enzyme to go to areas in the cell where it can break down Gb3, reducing the toxic effects caused by Gb3 accumulation.
+Galafold attaches to certain unstable and dysfunctional forms of alpha-gal A, stabilizing the enzyme and partly restoring its activity.
+This allows the enzyme to go to areas in the cell where it can break down Gb3, reducing the toxic effects that its accumulation cause.

 Galafold in clinical trials

-Galafold has been evaluated in two Phase 3 clinical trials covering 127 patients with Fabry disease.
+Researchers evaluated Galafold in two Phase 3 clinical trials covering 135 people with Fabry disease.

-The FACETS study (NCT00925301) assessed its safety and effectiveness in Fabry disease patients with amenable GLA mutations.
-A key measure of its effectiveness was the number of patients who responded to it.
-Researchers defined response as a reduction of at least 50 percent in Gb3 deposits in patients’ kidneys.
+The FACETS trial (NCT00925301) assessed the safety and effectiveness of Galafold in 67 patients with Fabry disease.
+A key measure of effectiveness was a reduction of at least 50% in Gb3 deposits in patients’ kidneys.
 The key finding was that patients with amenable mutations responded to Galafold after six months of treatment.

-Amicus’ other Phase 3 study, ATTRACT (NCT01218659), evaluated Galafold’s safety and effectiveness in Fabry disease patients with amenable GLA mutations who had been on enzyme replacement therapy.
-The main measure of effectiveness was whether patients’ kidney function improved after 18 months of treatment.
-The key finding was that Galafold was as effective as enzyme replacement therapy in stabilizing kidney function.
+Amicus’ other Phase 3 study, ATTRACT (NCT01218659), evaluated Galafold’s safety and effectiveness in 68 Fabry disease patients who had been on ERT.
+The main measure of effectiveness was improvements in patients’ kidney function after 18 months of treatment.
+The key finding was that Galafold was as effective as ERT in stabilizing kidney function.